liaoclarke/article/README.md

 # article
-All kind of articles recoding my understanding and think about operating system, programming language and software design.
+All kinda of articles recording my thinking and analysis about operating system, programming language and software design.